Glossary

 - Zonal marking A defensive scheme where defenders cover zones of the pitch rather than specific players.

-- Overlapping run A run from deep, from outside the winger, to provide width and attacking support.
+- Overlapping run A forward run on the outside of the winger, made to provide width and attacking support.

 - Pressing trap A coordinated press that invites the opponent to play into a specific area and then suffocates them there.